awaisaziz/uncertainity-text2sql/README.md

 # Uncertainty Text2SQL

 Simple Text-to-SQL pipeline that reads the Spider dataset, builds schema-aware prompts, and sends questions to the DeepSeek Chat model.
 The script writes generated SQL candidates to JSON and records detailed logs for each run.
+Each request now asks the model to return multiple candidate SQL queries in a single JSON array response.

 ## Project layout
 - `main.py` – entry point; orchestrates loading data, building prompts, and writing outputs.